JCMexplains/writing-for-success-2023/textbook.md

 careful notes about your discoveries.
 You will also evaluate the reliability of each source you find.

-### Step 4: Organizing Research and the Writer's Ideas
+### Step 4: Organizing Research And The Writer's Ideas

 When your research is complete, you will organize your findings and decide which sources to cite in your paper.
 You will also have an